How can I play?

 The rules can be downloaded by clicking the Download button.
-They are only 4 pages for your first game, including nice images and examples, and a large font (because I like large fonts).
+Only 4 pages for your first game, including nice images and examples, and a large font (because I like large fonts).

-(If you don't like blank papers, there is a game board you can download and print.
-And if you don't like boardgames with an online component, don't worry, there is an offline version!)
+(If you don’t like blank papers, there is a game board you can download and print.
+And if you don’t like boardgames with an online component, there is an offline version!)

 How does it work?

 Click here for an (extremely short) overview of the game rules.

 - You WIN by recreating the secret recipe (the correct ingredients in the correct order)